filmon-arefayne/dotfiles/README.md

-# emacs-config
+# nix-config
-personal emacs configuration
+personal nixos config with emphasis on haskell and rust development using emacs